VlasiukRV/mongoDBClient/Readme.md

 DESCRIPTION

-This application is grafical interface for translate SQL query into query for mongodb.
+This application is created to translate SQL query into the query for Mongodb.
-Api you can find if https://github.com/VlasiukRV/mongoDBClientService
+You can find API under https://github.com/VlasiukRV/mongoDBClientService

-For build application use webpack.
+In order to build the application, plase use the webpack.
-ATTENTION!!!
-Before build application in file webpack.configs.js insatll your proxy connection to server which provided API.
+IMPORTANT!!!
+Before building the application in file webpack.configs.js define your proxy connection to the server with API.
 By default this connection is 'http://localhost:8080'

 HELP

-Application has two window in one you tipe sql query in second you wil receive response.
+Application has two windows: in one you type sql query in second you wil receive the response.